anhtu-pham/L2Cache-Trace-Stride-Hybrid-Prefetcher/README.md

 ## Motivation

-Data-intensive applications may include regular, consistent stride access pattern, consecutively inconsistent and irregular access pattern, random or unrecognizable access patterns, or even mixture from these types of access patterns.
+Data-intensive applications may include regular, consistent stride access pattern, consecutively inconsistent and irregular access pattern, random or unrecognizable access patterns, or even complex mixtures from these types of access patterns.

 ## Overview